 Male fertility issues contribute to at least 30% of diagnosed infertility cases, and in the past four decades, sperm counts have dropped about 50%.
-Additionally, men are having children later in life than ever before, and age has an impact on male fertility: every 8 months of a man’s life introduces a new genetic mutation into his sperm.
+Additionally, people are having children later in life than ever before, and age has an impact on male fertility: every 8 months of a male-bodied person’s life introduces a new genetic mutation into their sperm.

-Sperm are a key component of fertility in men.
+Sperm are a key component of male fertility.
 Without at least some healthy sperm, you won’t be able to create a healthy pregnancy without medical intervention.

 Sperm testing is often done: